Subaru Outback Vs. Toyota RAV4 | Interior, MPG, Specs

 Toyota RAV4 vs. Subaru Outback: Fuel Efficiency

-The new Toyota RAV4 has more fuel economy ratings because it does not come standard with all-wheel drive; consequently, there are front- and all-wheel drive scores to consider.
-The entry-level front-wheel drive model scores an EPA-estimated 27/35/30 MPG (City/Highway/Combined).4 Adding all-wheel drive to the entry-level LE model gets you an EPA-estimated 27/34/30 MPG (City/Highway/Combined).4
+The new Toyota RAV4 has more fuel economy ratings because it does not come standard with all-wheel drive; consequently, there are front- and all-wheel-drive scores to consider.
+This model is more efficient due to its hybrid powertrain, earning an EPA-estimated 47/40/43 MPG (City/Highway/Combined)4 in front-wheel drive, and 46/39/42 MPG (City/Highway/Combined)4 with all-wheel drive in select models.

-Due to its available hybrid options, the Toyota RAV4 has a slight advantage over the Subaru Outback in fuel economy.
+Due to its hybrid powertrain, the Toyota RAV4 has a notable advantage over the Subaru Outback in fuel economy.
 As we shall see, however, the Subaru SUV more than makes up for this fact with its spacious and well-equipped interior.

 Subaru Outback vs. Toyota RAV4: Interior and Dimensions